lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-5-3"></a>

-## 5.3.
+### 5.3.
 Cryptocarya sp.
 (Lauraceae)

 The genus Cryptocarya consists of laurel-like evergreen plants which range in size from lower canopy shrubs to giant emergent trees ([Conn & Damas 2006](../references.md#source-ConnandDamas2006)).

-Among the large trees are C. aromatica, which was exploited by German traders on the north coast of New Guinea for the essential oil in its bark: see [§4.2](#s-4-2) for discussion.
+Among the large trees are C. aromatica, which was exploited by German traders on the north coast of New Guinea for the essential oil in its bark: see §4.2 for discussion.
 It grows to a height of 45 m and its bole is as much as 1.2 m in diameter.
 The bark varies in colour, but is often red-brown and corky, with a strong resinous smell.
 It bears globular berries 10cm in diameter ([Johns 1976](../references.md#source-Johns1976): 65).
 C. cordata is a similarly large tree, and [Record](../references.md#source-Record1945) ([1945](../references.md#source-Record1945)) notes that its currant-sized fruit are used in food as a relish .

 <a id="p-210"></a>

-The sources of the data supporting POc &ast;nipus 'Cryptocarya sp.', [O'Collins & Lamothe](../references.md#source-OCollinsandLamothe1989) ([1989](../references.md#source-OCollinsandLamothe1989)) and [Damon](../references.md#source-Damon2004) ([2004](../references.md#source-Damon2004)), do not provide enough information to allow a species identification, but O'Collins and Lamothe mention that the timber is used in house- building on Manus Island, implying that the species is not too small.
-18 The sources of the data supporting PWOc &ast;kam (wJapaR tell us that the Muyuw tree is more than 10 m tall, the Patpatar tree, dubbed Cryptocarya kamahar by Peekel, 20--30 m tall.
+The sources of the data supporting POc &ast;nipus 'Cryptocarya sp.', [O'Collins & Lamothe](../references.md#source-OCollinsandLamothe1989) ([1989](../references.md#source-OCollinsandLamothe1989)) and [Damon](../references.md#source-Damon2004) ([2004](../references.md#source-Damon2004)), do not provide enough information to allow a species identification, but O'Collins and Lamothe mention that the timber is used in house-building on Manus Island, implying that the species is not too small.[^18] The sources of the data supporting PWOc &ast;kam (wJapaR tell us that the Muyuw tree is more than 10 m tall, the Patpatar tree, dubbed Cryptocarya kamahar by Peekel, 20--30 m tall.

 Damon (In preparation) mentions that the nuts have a rich cinnamon-like smell and are important for medicinal purposes on W oodlark Island.
-Curiously, Muyuw people do not know the tree, as it grows away                   Figure 7.8     Cryptocarya aromatica. from areas they frequent, but they know its nuts be- cause birds swallow them whole, then excrete them in their nests, complete with the endocarp, whence they are collected.
+Curiously, Muyuw people do not know the tree, as it grows away from areas they frequent, but they know its nuts because birds swallow them whole, then excrete them in their nests, complete with the endocarp, whence they are collected.

+Figure 7.8     Cryptocarya aromatica.

 <table>
 <tr>